technofocus-pte/cpltextnsibltdeepdepth/Lab 4/Lab 4 - Build, evaluate and deploy a RAG-based agent with the Azure AI Foundry SDK.md

     ![](./media/image1.png)

-2. When prompted enter the tenant details and do the login.
+2. When prompted enter the tenant details and login.

 3. Select **+ Create project**.